 Clients primarily, and rightly so, think of the physical threats when looking for an executive protection operative, however, there is much more to the role than that.

 In some cases, it literally means protecting the principal client from themselves.
 VIPs are like anyone and can occasionally make decisions that put themselves or their public image at risk.
 If they are high profile, they are even more exposed as others may well be watching or even stalking them (i.e. paparazzi) looking for them to slip up.

 A professional agent will be on the lookout for such risks and discretely step in and make a recommendation to the client that may avoid pending trouble.

 Local knowledge is critical.
-Executives and VIPs will often travel with their core security team but this should always be supplemented with someone with local knowledge where possible.
+Executives or a VIP who needs a bodyguard will often travel with their core security team but this should always be supplemented with someone with local knowledge where possible.